Text size

 Loans

-Apply for the farm innovation fund
+Apply for the Drought Infrastructure Fund

 Farmers can borrow up to a maximum of $1 million per project, with a total of $1 million outstanding at any one time.
 The aim of the fund is to help farmers: